SRSRA Retiree Resource Center

 The Retiree Resource Center is a free service, and it is not licensed to sell insurance nor to promote specific insurance plans, nor does it receive any commissions from insurance providers.
 The RRC can, which is very important, show you how to secure the information necessary to make informed decisions, advise you of critical time restrictions, and suggest important questions you may wish to ask providers.
 We were founded by the SRSRA to serve you.

-The Retiree Resource Center works closely with SRS, RightOpt and WageWorks, and the LSCOG, again always acting as the retirees’ advocate.
+The Retiree Resource Center works closely with SRS, RightOpt and WageWorks, and the LSCOG, again always acting as the retirees’ advocate as a non-profit organization.

 Retiree Resource Center Services